math2cyber/Splunk_ES_Investigation_PJ/README.md

 In the abuseIPDB reports, people labeled the source IP address as Bruteforce attack RDP server and port scanning.
 <h2>Declaration</h2>
-The investigation lead to conclude this detection is a true positive non-issue or it is benign because the firewall blocked the traffic.
-There is not recommendation at this time.
+The investigation concluded this detection is a true positive non-issue or it is benign because the firewall blocked the traffic.
+There is no recommendation at this time.
 <!--
  ```diff
 - text in red